Loading…

 Abhineet Saxena

-Abhineet Saxena is a Cloud Engineer with expertise in AWS, Linux, and DevOps practices, as well as an AWS User Group Leader and CNCF Community Leader.
-He has actively contributed to the tech community by organizing and speaking at events like Kubernetes Birthday Bash, Grafana Jaipur...
+Abhineet Saxena is a Cloud Engineer specializing in AWS, Linux, and DevOps, and an AWS User Group and CNCF Community Leader.
+He has organized and spoken at events like Kubernetes Birthday Bash, Grafana Jaipur, and Navigating the Cloud.
+A speaker at KubeCon India 2026, he focuses on...
 Read More →

 avatar for Anshika Tiwari